 Accepting change is an important first step.
 It can be frustrating if, instead of playing your usual 18 holes of golf, it is better to play nine holes or the need to take a shorter walk than normal.
 But being able to adapt how you travel or spend leisure time, and your care and nutrition – means you can continue to lead a fulfilling, happy and good quality life.

-Remaining positive after your Parkinson's diagnosis
+Stay positive after your Parkinson's diagnosis

 There is no doubt that a positive outlook, with a determination to overcome obstacles, will help you adapt to life with Parkinson’s and, given time, you will be able to continue pursuing the activities and relationships that make your life enjoyable and meaningful.